idgl99/create-your-own-adventure/english/MAZE/passages/diff0.md

-You are in a maze of twisty little passages] all different.
+You are in a maze of twisty little passages, all different.
 [S](./diff1.md)
 [SW](./diff2.md)
 [NE](./diff3.md)